-Congrats to Clearwater Beach for taking TripAdvisor's top beach in 2016 and No. 4 in 2017.
+Congrats to Clearwater Beach for taking TripAdvisor's top beach in 2018 and 2016, and No. 4 in 2017.
 It's the only beach in America to make TripAdvisor's list of Top 25 in the World in 2016.

 Read on to learn more about each of these award-winning beaches.

 Located three miles off the coast of Tarpon Springs, Anclote Key is accessible only by boat.
 Of course, this hidden gem is worth the trip.
 In all, the 403 acres make a bird-watcher’s paradise, and features a lighthouse from 1887 and epic white sand beaches.